LIFE IN THE HIGHAM HOUSE

 This Thanksgiving we introduced the Family Holiday Game Time.
 Amy and Breya, came up with the idea of family games while on a walk together.
 The idea comes as we look to elevate the holiday experience to something more that just sitting in our rooms on our various devices.
 So with a little planning, Breya came up with a handful of games, while Amy went and shopped for some fun, silly prizes.

 Now let me be honest, I wasn't sure how this would all go down.
 But I liked the idea of trying something new.
-Well, by the end of the day, I'd say the games were a big hit.
+By the end of the day, I'd say the games were a big hit.
 We played, we laughed, we knit-picked the rules, laughed some more, and made some brand new memories.
 It ended up being one of our favorite Thanksgivings, and now we have a new tradition!

 I have always held to the hope that as our kids begin their families, our home would be the place where they want to be for the holidays.